hoanbi1812000/hoanbi1812000/README.md

 - [JeanJouliaCode/wipeClean](https://github.com/JeanJouliaCode/wipeClean) -  (3 weeks ago)
 - [yoav-lavi/melody](https://github.com/yoav-lavi/melody) - Melody is a language that compiles to regular expressions and aims to be more easily readable and maintainable (4 weeks ago)
 - [nebuly-ai/nebullvm](https://github.com/nebuly-ai/nebullvm) - Easy-to-use library to boost AI inference leveraging multiple DL compilers (1 month ago)
-- [trickest/cve](https://github.com/trickest/cve) - Gather and update all available and newest CVEs with their PoC.
-(1 month ago)

 #### 👯 Check out some of my recent followers